 How to go about buying property in Croatia

-If you are eligible to purchase property in Croatia (if not, you can most likely still purchase property via the company route), check either with property agents or with a property finder/consultant firm to just get a feel of what is available and at what price.
+If you are eligible to purchase property in Croatia, check either with property agents or with a property finder/consultant firm to get a feel of what is available and at what price.

 We strongly urge prospective purchasers not to rush and to inspect all suitable properties before making final decisions.
-We have been told by several Croats that the best time to look for property on the Adriatic Coast is after the main tourist season is over: September, October and November, or in Spring (April or May).
+We have been told by several Croats that the best time to look for property on the Adriatic coast is after the main tourist season is over: September, October and November, or in Spring (March or April).

 Our advice would also be that after selecting an area or location, you should go and stay there for a period of time (from one week to a month) to get a good feel of the locality, environment, people, transport links and so on.

 We feel that for a non-Croatian speaking foreigner, the easiest route to purchasing a property is to either go through an agency, who are likely to have staff who speak a foreign language such as English and who have probably had foreign clients in the past.
 Alternatively, there are a few specialised consultancy or property finder firms who will act for you.
 They will search, advise, negotiate and see through to completion your acquisition.
 Their advice is impartial and unbiased.
 This is a useful service if you don’t have time to speak to a number of agents or prefer to deal with one contact, and need a hand in guiding you through the complex property procedure.

 Please note that normally in Croatia even purchasers pay about 2-3% of the purchase price to agents.
 (The seller also pays a similar amount.)